Lip Lines

 • Publication — €55

-Includes feature in the Plazuli Digest (printed and digital publication), distributed to galleries , creative platforms and curators
+Includes feature in the Plazuli Digest (printed and digital publication), distributed to galleries, creative platforms, curators & collectors

 Participation in the exhibition is by invitation only, extended to a select group of artists from the open call.

-This includes participation in a 1 week long exhibition in Barcelona ( July , 2026 ), as well as inclusion in the Plazuli Digest at no additional cost
+This includes participation in a 1-week-long exhibition in Barcelona ( July 24-30th, 2026 ), as well as inclusion in the Plazuli Digest at no additional cost

 Magazine Feature